Google has rolled out the Core Web Vitals report into Google Search Console, effectively replacing the previous speed report.

-Of course, this is all common sense – by providing the best experience for your users on your website you can reap the rewards of more visitors and actions on your site, whether that’s through sales, leads or enquiries.
+Of course, this is all common sense.
+By providing the best experience for your users on your website you can reap the rewards of more visitors and actions on your site.

-The criticism in the past seems to be that a lot of the suggested metrics and changes that web owners should be making on their sites is too technical, and requires too much development knowledge, and whilst that might be the case still, Core Web Vitals aims to break this into more manageable sections.
+The criticism in the past seems to be that a lot of the suggested metrics and changes that web owners should be making on their sites is too technical.
+Requiring too much development knowledge – Core Web Vitals aims to break this into more manageable sections.

 The current set of metrics for 2020 splits out the user experience into three facets: loading, interactivity and visual stability – as well as a set of thresholds for acceptable levels of delay for each.